MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsSharedCallingRoutingPolicy.md

 ## OUTPUTS

 ## NOTES
-In some Calling Plan markets you are not allowed to set the location on Service numbers.
-In this case please contact the [Telephone Number Services Service desk](https://learn.microsoft.com/microsoftteams/phone-reference/manage-numbers/contact-tns-service-desk).
+In some Calling Plan markets, you are not allowed to set the location on service numbers.
+In this instance, kindly contact the [Telephone Number Services Service desk](/microsoftteams/phone-reference/manage-numbers/contact-tns-service-desk).

 This cmdlet was introduced in Teams PowerShell Module 5.5.0.